CyAxe/lotus/docs/lua_scripting.md

 ---

-## ❓ FAQ
+❓ FAQ

-**1. How can I add more functionality?**
+1. How can I add more functionality?
-Install libraries from [luarocks.org](https://luarocks.org/) or request features on [GitHub](https://github.com).
+Install libraries from luarocks.org or request features on GitHub.

-**2. Is Lotus free for commercial use?**
+2. Is Lotus free for commercial use?
-Yes, but changes to core code must be shared under GPLv2.
-For special licensing, you can email me at `knassar702@gmail.com`.
+Yes, Lotus is licensed under the Apache License 2.0, allowing free use, modification, and distribution, including for commercial purposes.
+Contributions and attributions are welcomed!
+For inquiries, you can email me at knassar702@gmail.com.

----

-Feel free to enhance your scripts, experiment with features, and share your feedback! 🚀